canalplus/rx-player/doc/architecture/transports/pipeline.md

 This Observable will throw on any problem arising during that step, such as an HTTP error.

+In some specific conditions, the loader can also emit the wanted resource in multiple sub-parts.
+This allows for example to play a media file while still downloading it and is at the basis of low-latency streaming.
+To allow such use cases, the segment loaders can also emit the wanted resource by cutting it into chunks and emitting them through the Observable as they are available.
+This is better explained in the related chapter below.

 ## A parser ####################################################################